What is medicine and healthcare?

 - Veterinary nurses can either choose a degree or they can train on the job for a City and Guilds or Central Qualifications (CQ) Diploma after GCSE.
 Volunteering for animal shelters will help you to get into a work-based training course.

-There are also apprenticeships available for pharmacy assistants and traineeships for dental nurses.
 You don’t need qualifications to work as a carer unless you are working with children, but the best route into work is through volunteering.

 You could also apply to work as a life guard at your local swimming pool, where you'll learn safety, rescue and first aid skills.